 Ammunition.
 You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
-Drawing the ammunition from a quiver, case, or other container is part of the attack.
+Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.